laravel/nova-docs/4.0/actions/registering-actions.md

 ### Inline Actions

-Inline actions are actions that are displayed as buttons directly on the index table row of a given resource.
+Inline actions are actions that are displayed directly on the index table row of a given resource.
 You may specify that an action should be available inline by calling the `showInline` method when attaching the action to the resource:

 ```php
 /**